johnmay/efficient-bits/scaled-renders/README.md

 # Using OPSIN to load porphyrin and generate a PDF
 $: render -Dexec.args="-name porphyrin -pdf"

-# Highlight the one of the pyrrole SMARTS in porphyrin
+# Highlight a part of the structure with smarts
 $: render -Dexec.args="-name porphyrin -pdf -sma n1cccc1"

 # Show atom numbers